- Broward County Public Schools

 -

-The goal of the Migrant Education Program is to provide for the unmet needs of children of migratory agricultural workers and migratory fishermen.
-Support is derived from federal funds via the Florida Department of Education and through collaboration with other federal programs and community partnerships.
+The Migrant Education Program aims to address the unique needs of children of migratory agricultural workers and fishermen.
+Our support is derived from federal funds provided by the Florida Department of Education, and we actively collaborate with other federal programs and community partners to enhance our efforts.

 Program Services